 Did you know that organic cotton is free of pesticides?

 Larhea Pepper has a personal story about the true cost of farming with pesticides.
 Her husband grew up on a chemically intensive farm in south Texas and his father died of Leukemia at the age of 57.
 Her husband was diagnosed with a brain tumor – a glioblastoma multiforme – when he was just 48 and died two years later.

 This is what we put on our skin when we buy conventional cotton!
 I don’t know about you, but I’m a fan of keeping pesticides off of my skin- the largest organ in our bodies.

 It’s important to me to spend my money wisely.
 I like to think that I vote with my dollars.
-I want to live in a world that is environmentally friendly so I choose to spend my money with clothing companies like prAna.
+I want to live in a world that is environmentally friendly so I choose to spend my money on affordable organic cotton brands.